softwaremill/supler/docs/first.rst

 calling the endpoint to get the JSON form description, and we render the results.
 This will display a 4-field & 1-button form to the user.

-What about sending user changes, when the "Save" button is clicked?
-Well, we need to provide a way to send data back to the backend.
-This is configured via the ``send_form_function`` option:
+What about sending user changes, when an action is invoked (in our case, when the "Save" button is clicked)?
+Supler doesn't contain any code to e.g. perform AJAX requests.
+Instead, we need to to provide a way to send data back to the backend.
+This is configured via the ``send_form_function`` option, which is an integration point with whatever way of doing network communication we are using:

 .. code-block:: javascript